syncfusion-content/flutter-docs/Flutter/datagrid/data-binding.md

  The following APIs in the `DataGridSource` are mandatory to process the data,

- * [dataSource](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/dataSource.html) - The number of rows in a datagrid and row selection depends on the [dataSource].
-So, set the collection required for datagrid in `dataSource`.
+ * [rows](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/dataSource.html) - The number of rows in a datagrid and row selection depends on the [rows].
+So, set the `DataGridRow` collection required for datagrid in `rows`.
-* [getValue](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/getValue.html) - The data needed for the cells is obtained from
+* [buildRow](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/getValue.html) - The widget needed for the cells is obtained from
-`getValue`.
+`DataGridRowAdapter`.

 `DataGridSource` objects are expected to be long-lived, not recreated with each build.